 Unpack the antenna and check the parts against the Parts List and the drawings.
 This will simplify the antenna assembly.
 Parts have been separated when possible to aid in assembly.
-Make sure you have the nessessary room to assemble the antenna before unpacking.
-This antenna will be very long when finished, don't try to assemble it inside your house and then move it outside.
-A car garage with a couple of saw horses or other means of support will make it easy to handle the antenna when putting it together.
+Make sure you have the necessary room to assemble the antenna before unpacking.
+This antenna will be very large when finished.
+Try to assemble it in a large open area clear of obstructions and people.
+A driveway and a couple of saw horses or other means of support will make it easy to handle the antenna when putting it together.
 Assembly over grass is not recommended.
 There are lots of small things that can get lost forever in grass.
 Some parts may have extras included so don't worry if you have some left over when your done.
+The design of the antenna makes it very easy to assemble.